nanoplasmonics/evtrap/README.md

 ## Net testing
 <p>
   In the training program, a brief testing was conducted.
-However, the testing data was came from the same documents of the training data.
+However, the testing data came from the same documents of the training data.
   They might have some hidden relationship, which could cause a over-fit and an unreliable neural network.
   In order to avoid this issue, an extra network testing was required.
   All the testing data used for this program was obtained by program <strong>documents_separation.m</strong>.